Warship Wednesday, Nov. 27, 2019: The Russians Aren’t Good at Borrowing Ships

 She did, in typical Russian fashion, pick up some new mascots.

-She was the most impressive battleship the Motherland ever put to sea– larger and more powerful that Tsar’s Gangut-class (25,000 t, 12 x12″ guns) or Imperatritsa Mariya-class battleships (23,000 t, 12 x12″ guns).
+She was the most impressive battleship the Motherland ever put to sea– larger and more powerful than the Tsar’s Gangut-class (25,000 t, 12 x12″ guns) or Imperatritsa Mariya-class battleships (23,000 t, 12 x12″ guns).
 While four giant 65,000-ton Sovetsky Soyuz-class super-dreadnoughts were laid down, they never came close to being completed.

 When the war ended, she remained in Soviet hands as the status of the Italian fleet was worked out via the Four Power Committee.